Edward Stanly: Personal life

 On May 11, 1859, in San Francisco, Stanly married Cornelia Baldwin, the sister of Joseph G. Baldwin, a Virginia-born attorney who served on the California Supreme Court.
 She died April 13, 1903, in San Francisco.

 Stanly's sister married General Walker Keith Armistead.
 His brother, Fabius Stanly, was a Unionist and rear admiral in the U.S. Navy.
 Stanly's nephew Brigadier General Lewis Armistead, fought for the Confederacy during the Civil War.
-Armistead led the Confederate Army at Pickett’s Charge during the Battle of Gettysburg.
+Armistead led a brigade in the Confederate Army at Pickett’s Charge during the Battle of Gettysburg.
 Stanly and Armistead were born in the same house in New Bern, North Carolina.
 The home stands today.